libretro/RetroArch/libretro-common/audio/resampler/drivers/README.sinc_int16.md

 0 dB, or fast-forward-with-speedup engages), which is exactly when it falls back to float.

+### Menu setting

+Exposed as **Settings > Audio > Resampler > "Resample to Fixed Integer (Hint)"** (`audio_fastpath_s16`, default on).
+When on and a core outputs 16-bit integer audio, any needed resampling uses the integer SINC driver instead of the float one.
+Ignored for float-output cores and whenever DSP / mixer / MIDI synth is active.
+Toggling it flips the logged active path (above) without an audio reinit.

+### Volume

+Volume/mute is applied inside the fast path, so non-unity gain no longer forces the float route:

+- **s16-output** driver: a deterministic Q16 gain multiply + saturate over the
+  output buffer (skipped at unity gain).
+- **float-output** driver: folded into the single s16->float pass via `convert_s16_to_float(..., audio_volume_gain)` - free.

+Because resampling is linear, attenuation is bit-clean; a boost above 0 dB interacts with s16 saturation slightly differently than the float path's input-side gain, which is acceptable for s16-source content.

-### Notes / follow-ups
+### Notes

-- Non-unity volume/mute and active DSP/mixer/MIDI deliberately fall back to the float path; a later refinement can apply a Q16 gain in the integer path to cover volume too.
-- For a **float-output** driver the integer path saturates to the s16 range before the s16->float pass, so it does not reproduce sinc overshoot headroom a float endpoint could otherwise carry — intended for s16-source content and determinism; the float path remains available for anyone who wants that headroom.
+- For a float-output driver the integer path saturates to the s16 range before the s16->float pass, so it does not reproduce sinc overshoot headroom a float endpoint could otherwise carry; intended for s16-source content and determinism.
+Turn the hint off to keep the float path (and that headroom).
-- Optional: gate the whole thing behind an `audio_fastpath_s16` setting (default on) to A/B without changing resampler backends.